jonhealy1/geospatialDataStore/README.md

 $ docker-compose build
 $ docker-compose up

-1. navigate to localhost:3030 - should see hello world message
+1. navigate to localhost:3030 - should see the hello message
+navigate to localhost:3030/todos - should see TODOS struct

 2. should see this in the terminal window: